-Greene’s offers a limited number of scholarships for A level study and the Geoscience Diploma.
+Greene’s offers a limited number of scholarships for A level study.
 Each application is considered on its own merit and our scholarships are designed to provide a Greene’s education to students who are able to demonstrate enthusiasm, academic potential and a genuine need for financial support.

 We are most interested in you as a person and will take a broad approach to considering your application.
 We will take into account your academic performance, but also your extra-curricula interests and achievements and how you present yourself as a student able to benefit from a Greene's education.

 The amount of a scholarship award is from 30% up to 70% of the total course fee as published on our website.

 After you have completed and submitted your scholarship application we will contact you to arrange an interview.
 Before doing so we may need to ask you for additional information and/or clarification of the information in your application.

 If there are parts of the application that you are not sure about or about which you would like some advice please do not hesitate to contact us.

 Scholarships are available for study at either of our campus' in Oxford or Estoril (Portugal).